fread-ink/fread-vagrant/README.md

 Unfortunately kexec has to be compiled with the same glibc version, kernel headers and compile-time parameters used in the original Kindle operating system since it will be executed before fread has loaded.

 Compiling kexec requires a different cross-compile toolchain.
-You probably don't have to build this toolchain from within the fread-vagrant virtual machine but you can if you prefer.

 To build this toolchain: